Brisbane Heatwave Warning: High Temps, Alerts, and Advice

 What Can Lead to a Heatwave in Brisbane?

-A Brisbane heatwave forms when a few weather factors line up.
-The process can take several days.
-Small changes add up.
-The result can push temperatures higher across the city and nearby areas.
+A Brisbane heatwave forms when several weather factors line up over time.
+The process can take days, with small changes adding up to push temperatures higher across the city and nearby areas.

 High-pressure systems